Best Income Protection Insurance For Contractors In 2024

 Once you have received the claim form, you will need to complete it and provide any requested information.

-Standard information required by an insurer is a GP report outlining the medical condition that is stopping you from working.
+An insurer requires standard information, such as a GP report outlining the medical condition keeping you from working.

 Additional financial information such as payslips, P60s, business accounts and tax returns are required.
-The nature of information needed will depend if you are a sole trader or using a limited company
+The nature of the information needed will depend on whether you are a sole trader or using a limited company.

 Step 3: How is a claim assessed?

-The insurer will firstly check your circumstances meet the criteria laid out in your policy.
-The insurer will then check that the replacement salary is still correctly tied to your salary when you stopped working as well as verifying other payout requirements.
+The insurer will first check that your circumstances meet the criteria in your policy.
+The insurer will then check that the replacement salary is still correctly tied to your salary when you stopped working and verify other payout requirements.

 Step 4: Once a claim receives approval